 Centre for Research on Health Care in Disasters

-The Centre for Research on Health Care in Disasters is an interdisciplinary research centre in the field of global disaster medicine.
-The centre's core activities are: research, education, field work and policy advice.
-Our aim is to contribute to strengthening and improving both Swedish and international health care response in the event of major disasters.
-We are a WHO Collaborating Centre and we conduct work on behalf of the Swedish National Board of Health and Welfare (Socialstyrelsen).
+We are an interdisciplinary research team in global disaster medicine.
+Our main activities are research, education, policy advice and external monitoring, and field work in disasters.
+Our aim is to contribute to strengthening and improving Swedish and international health care response in the event of major disasters.
+We are a WHO Collaborating Centre and collaborate with the Centre for Health Crises at KI.
+We are also a research centre for the Swedish National Board of Health and Welfare.

 Who are we and what is global disaster medicine?